Jack Lynch Tunnel: Tunnel operation

+The maximum height of vehicles that can use the tunnel is 4.65 meters.
+Signage is displayed on the approaches and entrances to the tunnel warning users of the height restriction.
+Over-height vehicle detection systems are positioned on the approach roads to detect over-height vehicles.
+When an over-height vehicle is detected, Variable Message Signs (VMS) at the tunnel entrance change to warn the driver that their vehicle is over-height.

 Despite the cost of its construction and operation the tunnel is not tolled.
 The Feasibility Study for the tunnel envisaged that the crossing could have a toll of 30 pence (in 1981 IR£) (approximately €1.07 in 2020), but the concept of a toll was dropped after political opposition.
 It was felt that, because of the proximity of the tunnel to the city, the imposition of tolls would tend to encourage some drivers to avoid the tunnel and continue using the city centre streets thus minimising the benefits of the tunnel.

 An immersed tube tunnel of similar length has been constructed in Limerick, as part of Limerick's south ring road.
 The Limerick Tunnel was constructed under a Public-Private Partnership scheme signed with Direct Route (Limerick) Ltd. and is tolled (and has resulted in some political opposition in Limerick as the Jack Lynch Tunnel is also an inner city relief route but is not tolled).